rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

     continue to be used

 Education, childcare and children’s social care settings and providers are responsible for sourcing their own PPE.
-Read [technical specifications for personal protective equipment (PPE)](https://www.gov.uk/government/publications/technical-specifications-for-personal-protective-equipment-ppe){.govuk-link}.
+Read the [technical specifications for personal protective equipment (PPE)](https://www.gov.uk/government/publications/technical-specifications-for-personal-protective-equipment-ppe){.govuk-link}.